Police Warn Plane Spotters at RAF Fairford: Snap Jets and You Could Face Terrorism Charges

-Police have slammed the brakes on plane spotters outside RAF Fairford, warning hobby photographers they could face prosecution under terrorism laws.
+Police have slammed the brakes on plane spotting outside RAF Fairford, warning hobby photographers their snaps of rare US Air Force jets could land them in hot water under terror laws.

-National Security Act Clamps Down on Snappers
+National Security Act Cracks Down on Snappers

 “While we know plane spotting is a popular hobby, screening around the airfield now limits views.
 We urge enthusiasts to reconsider their attendance.”